 Signs and symptoms of mesothelioma vary depending on where the cancer occurs.

 Pleural mesothelioma, which affects the tissue that surrounds the lungs, causes signs and symptoms that may include:

 Peritoneal mesothelioma, which occurs in tissue in the abdomen, causes signs and symptoms that may include:

 Other forms of mesothelioma

 In general, cancer begins when a series of genetic mutations occur within a cell, causing the cell to grow and multiply out of control.
 It isn't clear what causes the initial genetic mutations that lead to mesothelioma, though researchers have identified factors that may increase the risk.
 It's likely that cancers form because of an interaction between many factors, such as inherited conditions, your environment, your health conditions and your lifestyle choices.

 Asbestos exposure: The primary risk factor for mesothelioma

 When asbestos is broken up, such as during the mining process or when removing asbestos insulation, dust may be created.
-If the dust is inhaled or swallowed, the asbestos fibers will settle in the lungs or in the stomach, where they can cause irritation that may lead to mesothelioma, though how exactly this happens isn't understood.
-It can take 20 to 40 years or more for mesothelioma to develop as a result of asbestos exposure.
+If the dust is inhaled or swallowed, the asbestos fibers will settle in the lungs or in the stomach, where they can cause irritation that may lead to mesothelioma.
+Exactly how this happens isn't understood.
+It can take 30 to 40 years or more for mesothelioma to develop after asbestos exposure.